JJTech0130/WeatherPWA/README.md

-# Your First Progressive Web App Codelab
+# Your First Progressive Web App Codelab [COMPLETED]

 These are the resource files needed for the
 [Your First Progressive Web App][codelab] codelab.